 Whenever possible and if not referring to a specific individual, use plural constructions for participants or people you discuss throughout the paper (e.g., “teachers...” vs. “the teacher...,” “children” vs. “the child”); this helps avoid gender-specific language.
 Avoid the generalized singular (e.g., “the teacher,” “the individual with learning disabilities”).

-Give credit to other authors when you use their ideas or their information and provide appropriate citations for important points that are made in the manuscript (see pages 169-179).
+Give credit to other authors when you use their ideas or their information and provide appropriate citations for important points that are made in the manuscript (see Chapter 8, Works Credited in the Text, pages 253-278).
 All quotations require a citation and the specific page number of the material quoted.

 Figures and Data Display